by Mary Elizabeth (Leach) Raines, (c) 2021

 Do not mistake unconditional love for the acceptance of wrongdoing.
 There are certainly people and circumstances that can and will exasperate and trouble us.
 We are all going to become involved in these life situations at different points in our lives.

-Loving unconditionally does not mean that we avoid protesting harmful behavior in another, or avoid defending those beings, whether human or in nature, who are unable to defend themselves.
+Loving others unconditionally does not mean that we avoid protesting harmful behavior in another, or avoid defending those beings, whether human or in nature, who are unable to defend themselves.

 Unconditional love, however, has nothing to do with personality, which is impermanent, or the temporary games played in the material world, which will fade.